0xStrontium/0xstrontium.github.io/content/faq.md

 ---
 title: "Frequently Asked Questions & info : "
-subtitle: General info about this blog and the metarials it contains.
+subtitle: Info about this blog and the metarials it contains.
 url: "/faq"
 ---